The Murgia – winemaking on the low limestone hills

-If you mention Puglia to a reasonably well informed drinker of Italian wines, they will immediately think of the Salento peninsula or of bulk wine.
+If you mention Puglia to a reasonably well-informed drinker of Italian wines, they will immediately think of the Salento peninsula or of bulk wine.
 The Salento has been the flag bearer for quality wine, with Primitivo di Manduria leading the way, ably supported by wines made from the Negroamaro grape, whether red or rosé.
 So the big surprise of our visit in April 2011 was the quality and excitement of the wine scene in the centre of Puglia, the Murgia.
 This is a limestone plateau marked out by the Ofanto river and the flat land of northern Puglia to the North and Messapia to the south.
 It is dotted with towns with evocative names – in English, ‘Living Water of the Fountains’ or ‘Joy of the Hill’!
-Between the towns there is the productive agricultural and olive-planted land.
-In spring it looks wonderful with the wild flowers in full bloom.
+Between the towns, there is productive agricultural and olive-planted land.
+In spring it looks wonderful with the wildflowers in full bloom.

 The range of wineries producing quality wines in the Murgia is impressive.
 We start with those who feature in the old heartland of Primitivo, move on to the wines of the Castel del Monte area and finish – on a high – with individuals making their very particular mark.